synthesized-io/fairlens/docs/index.rst

 FairLens
 ========

 FairLens is an open source Python library for automatically discovering bias and measuring fairness in data.
-The package can be used to quickly identify bias, and provides multiple metrics to measure fairness across a range of sensititive and legally protected characteristics such as age, race and sex.
+The package can be used to quickly identify bias, and provides multiple metrics to measure fairness across a range of sensitive and legally protected characteristics such as age, race and sex.

 Features
 ========